Nitrofurantoin: Urinary tract infections

+Other bacterial infections

-Nitrofurantoin is not recommended for the treatment of pyelonephritis, prostatitis, and intra-abdominal abscess, because of extremely poor tissue penetration and low blood levels.
+Nitrofurantoin is not recommended for the treatment of pyelonephritis (kidney infection), and intra-abdominal abscess, because of extremely poor tissue penetration and low blood levels.

+Nitrofurantoin appears likely to minimally penetrate the prostate gland.
+As such, nitrofurantoin is not recommended for eradication of chronic bacterial prostatitis.
+In any case, in men with antibiotic-refractory or relapsing chronic bacterial prostatitis, prophylactic nitrofurantoin may be useful in preventing UTIs and managing symptoms.
+However, supporting data were lacking as of 2020.

 Antibacterial activity

 Nitrofurantoin has been shown to have good activity against: